bateman/python_pyenv_poetry_template/docs/index.md

+  check/format          Format the code check/lint            Lint the code check/precommit       Run all pre-commit checks
+Tag
-  check/format          Format the code check/lint            Lint the code check/precommit       Run all pre-commit checks Docker docker/build          Build the Docker image docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/remove         Remove the Docker image, container, and volumes Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release and docker actions Documentation docs/build            Generate the project documentation docs/serve            Serve the project documentation locally docs/publish          Publish the project documentation to GitHub Pages (pass arguments with ARGS="...")
+  tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release tag/major             Tag a new major version release tag/push              Push the tag to origin - triggers the release and docker actions Docker docker/build          Build the Docker image docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/remove         Remove the Docker image, container, and volumes Documentation docs/build            Generate the project documentation docs/serve            Serve the project documentation locally docs/publish          Publish the project documentation to GitHub Pages (use ARGS="--force" to force the deployment)
 ```

 ## Installation